Animal Assisted Learning

 Just Startin’ with Animals: Children can see, feel, hear and interact with different animals and find a “special friend.”
 Go on a tour around the yard visiting the different animals.
 Minimum two children at a time; maximum four 3-5 yrs old children.
 Parent must accompany each child 6 years old and under at all times and ensure child remains calm in the presence of the different animals.
 No running, loud noise or throwing objects near animals; under parental supervision children may run and play out in an unoccupied riding area.
 Cost: $15/child

-Walk about—Visit the cats & dogs; Meet the llamas and take one for a walk; possibly sit on Haley the lady llama; Meet the ponies; take one for a walk; Feed the lambs a bottle (when they are small); Check out the ducks in their pond; Stop in at the barn and look for eggs; Wind up - sanitize hands
+Walk about—Visit the cats & dogs.
+Meet the llamas and take one for a walk; possibly sit on Haley the lady llama.
+Maybe get to see Buffy through the fence.
+Meet the ponies and donkey; take one for a walk.
+Watch the lambs and ewes; they love to be fed green grass.
+Check out the ducks in their pond.
+Visit the rabbits and feed them some dandelion greens.
+Wind up - sanitize hands.